 Convert your self-made Excel logbook

 Save the file as CSV file and continue as follows :

 Step 1- Modify the column headers

 The following 120 headers are recognized by the PILOTLOG import wizard.
-Mandatory headers are listed red bold (4 columns).
+There are 6 mandatory headers, listed below in red bold color.

 Each header can only be used once.
 Columns (headers) can be used in any order.
 The header name is not case sensitive.

 Each column must have one of the following headers.
 If you cannot find a suitable header, then use "X" as header; these columns are then ignored by the import wizard.